AhmedTrb/AESS-challenge-ENSI-SB/README.md

   Open the platform in your browser at http://localhost:3000

 ## **Model Details :**
+### overview :
+In this project, a **Conditional Generative Adversarial Network (CGAN)** is used for oil spill detection by generating segmentation masks from SAR images.
+The CGAN consists of two main components: a **generator** and a **discriminator**.
+The generator is a U-Net-like architecture that predicts oil spill masks from input images, while the discriminator is a PatchGAN model that evaluates whether the predicted mask is realistic by comparing it with the ground truth.
 ### Dataset :
 The dataset is provided from this paper [[1]](#1) and consists of preprocessed raw images and Ground Truth Masks (GTM).
 It was collected from the Sentinel-1 mission satellite, which provides level-1 Ground Range Detected (GRD) data, equipped with a C-band Synthetic Aperture Radar (SAR) system.
  - **Raw Images:** Contains the original SAR images.